 If you’re looking for somewhere off the beaten track, Tenesar is sometimes referred to as Lanzarote’s “lost village”.
 It’s a bit isolated, so people don’t visit it.

-But we really liked it: the few white houses, the waves crashing against the black rocks, and the huge red crabs wandering around!
+But we really liked it: the few white houses, the waves crashing against the black rocks, and the huge red crabs walking around!

 14. Cueva de los Verdes